 This web page shows only a small excerpt of our Barta research.
 Another 32 words (2 lines of text) are included under the topic Early Barta History in all our PDF Extended History products and printed products wherever possible.

 Prominent among members of the family was the Bartoli family of Siena, who were recognized as nobility; the Bartoli family of Velletri was involved in the government in 1346; Carlo d'Agnolino Bartoli was an ambassador for the republic, was elected director of the hospital in Siena around 1425, and was Bishop...

 Another 144 words (10 lines of text) are included under the topic Early Barta Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first North American settlers with Barta name or one of its variants:

 Barta Settlers in United States in the 19th Century

 Barta Settlers in United States in the 20th Century

 The Barta Family Crest was acquired from the Houseofnames.com archives.
 The Barta Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 December 2011 at 07:07.
+This page was last modified on 28 October 2015 at 08:58.